Planet Fitness to require gym goers to wear masks

-Already, employees at the gym franchise’s 1,450 locations have been required to wear facial coverings but on Monday, the company made the announcement that the rule will be expanded to include members and guests.
+Already, employees at the gym franchise’s 1,450 locations have been required to wear facial coverings but on Monday, the company made the announcement that the rule will be expanded.

 The mask move is the latest designed to stop COVID-19 from infiltrating the gyms.
 The company said it has also stepped up sanitation, created a touchless check-in system, launched a Crowd Meter feature on its app so members can check capacity before arriving and implemented social distancing measures.